- What is hemoglobin and what is its function in the body?

 - Thalassemia, a genetic disorder which impairs the function of hemoglobin in the body.

-If you are experiencing symptoms that may be linked to anemia, try using the Ada app to find out what the problem may be.
+If you are experiencing symptoms that may be linked to anemia, try using the free Ada app for a symptom assessment.

 Hemoglobin A1c test